atlcan-comp-workshop/2020-07-27-atlcan-comp-workshop/index.md

 </p>

 <p>
-If you are interested in attending the workshop but unable to due to a lack of funds, you can contact us with details of your funding requirements and we may be able to provide some assistance on a case-by-case basis.
+If you are interested in attending the workshop but unable to due to a lack of funds, contact us with details of your funding requirements and we may be able to provide some assistance on a case-by-case basis.
 </p>

 {% comment %}